NOW OFFERING NO FEE ($0) UP-FRONT CHAPTER 13 FILING OPTIONS!

 - Chapter 7, or “liquidation” bankruptcy, discharges your legal obligation to pay most unsecured debts.
 You must meet eligibility requirements to file for Chapter 7.

 - Chapter 13, or “Wage Earner’s Plan,” enables individuals and married couples with regular income to repay all or part of their debts.
 Debtors develop a Plan with their attorney and make payments to the Chapter 13 Trustee who in turn makes payments to creditors over a period of time.
 Chapter 13 offers an opportunity to save homes from foreclosure, stop repossession of cars, and even strip off some second mortgages.
-See below for information on No Cash Up-Front pricing!
+See below for information on No Fee Up-Front pricing!

 Our attorney fees are fully disclosed (to clients and the Courts) and competitive.
-We do not charge a fee for an initial consultation to review your financial situation and offer you legal options.
+We do not charge a fee for an initial phone consultation to review your financial situation and offer you legal options.

 During a free and confidential phone consultation, we will help you determine which bankruptcy fits your financial situation and what your bankruptcy costs will total.
 Please reach out to an experienced bankruptcy attorney by calling (816) 281-6349 to receive a quote based on your current needs.